 A medical provider can provide emergency and/or follow-up medical services.
-The medical exam has two goals: first, to diagnose and treat the full extent of any injury or physical effect (including prevention of sexually transmitted illnesses [STI] or possibility of pregnancy) and second, to properly collect and preserve evidence.
+A medical examination is extremely important, especially with incidents involving sexual assault and rape.
+A board-certified sexual assault nurse examiner (SANE) is available should the individual choose to undergo a forensic examination.
+This medical examination has two goals: first, to diagnose and treat the full extent of any injury or physical effect (including prevention of sexually transmitted illnesses [STI] or possibility of pregnancy) and second, to properly collect and preserve evidence.
 The exam may include testing and prophylactic treatment for HIV/AIDS, STIs, and pregnancy; a thorough physical examination, which includes the genital and/or anal area; and a blood draw.
 There is a limited window of time (typically 72-96 hours) following an incident of sexual assault to preserve physical and other forms of evidence.
 Taking the step to gather evidence immediately does not commit an individual to any particular course of action.
 The decision to seek timely medical attention and gather any evidence, however, will preserve the full range of options to seek resolution under this policy or through the pursuit of criminal prosecution.

 On campus, Rivier Health Services can provide medical care to students during regular business hours; however, Health Services is not equipped for forensic examinations.
-The Reporting Party has the option - and is encouraged - to go to Southern New Hampshire Medical Center (SNHMC) for care and to have evidence collected.
+An individual has the option - and is encouraged - to go to Southern New Hampshire Medical Center (SNHMC) for care and to have evidence collected.
 SNHMC provides forensic exams and, hence, is the preferred medical center for those seeking sexual assault forensic examinations.
 Rivier Public Safety will provide transportation upon request to SNHMC.